doctl compute domain records update

 Default: false

---record-data Record data; varies depending on record type
+--record-data The record’s data.
+This value varies depending on record type.

 Default: 0